mcrosson/document-conversion/README.md

 You will need a working installation of pandoc that has lua support and a LaTeX environment that has xetex to use this project.

+You can also use Docker to run this project.
+See the `run.ps1` and `build.ps1` scripts for more information.

 ## Supported file formats

 ### Input formats